Irish Soda Bread Recipe (Raisins + Buttermilk)

 Ingredients

-2. Sift together flour, sugar, baking powder, baking soda, and salt in a large bowl.
+2. Mix Dry: In a large bowl, sift together the flour, sugar, baking powder, baking soda, and salt.
+Stir in the raisins.

-4. In a separate bowl, combine eggs, buttermilk, and melted shortening.
+3. Mix Wet: In a separate bowl, whisk together the eggs, buttermilk, and melted shortening.

-5. Add liquid mixture to dry ingredients and mix just until flour is moistened.
+4. Combine: Add the liquid mixture to the dry ingredients and mix just until the flour is moistened.

 Irish Soda Bread FAQ